Teachers support strike ballot over pensions

-Schools Minister Nick Gibb, who was jeered over pensions at the ATL conference earlier this week, has invited the heads of teachers' unions to discuss the issue with him.'Tricked'
+Schools Minister Nick Gibb, who was jeered over pensions at the ATL conference earlier this week, has invited the heads of teachers' unions to discuss the issue.

-If teachers from the 300,000-member union support the proposal, every school in England and Wales could be hit by industrial action.
+If teachers from both the NUT and ATL vote for a strike, almost every school in England and Wales could be hit by industrial action.

 The unions are concerned that the coalition's changes to public-sector pensions will mean they pay more, work longer and receive less when they retire.